ACROSS THE BAR

 (Photo and article from the Ottawa Citizen).

 No individual had a greater impact on the modern sport of sailing than Bruce Kirby.
-Known and respected worldwide as the designer of the ubiquitous Laser that now numbers over 250,000, and is an Olympic Class in two configurations, Kirby had a yacht design career that spanned over forty years, with feet firmly planted in his native Canada and his adopted United States.
+Known and respected worldwide as the designer of the ubiquitous Laser that now numbers over 250,000, and later became an Olympic Class in two configurations.
+Kirby had a yacht design career that spanned over forty years, with feet firmly planted in his native Canada and his adopted United States.
 He was a successful journalist, sailor and designer, and a good friend to anyone who had the pleasure to know him.

 Born in Ottawa, Bruce learned to sail out of the Britannia Yacht Club on Lac Deschęnes.
 He quickly gravitated to the highly competitive International Fourteen Foot Dinghy along with his older brother David, attending regattas in Montreal and Toronto in the early 1950s.
-It was at a Canadian Dinghy Association (CDA) Regatta at RCYC in 1951 where he first met a young George Cuthbertson when Cuthbertson was the RCYC club measurer.
-Their lives and careers would continue to be intertwined, culminating with both being named Honourary Curators of the 2014 New Age of Sail Exhibit at the Marine Museum of the Great Lakes at Kingston, and both being the first official inductees to the Canadian Sailing Hall of Fame the same year.
+It was at a Canadian Dinghy Association (CDA) Regatta at RCYC in 1951 where he first met a young George Cuthbertson who was the RCYC club measurer.
+Their lives and careers would continue to be intertwined, culminating with both being named Honorary Curators of the 2014 New Age of Sail Exhibit at the Marine Museum of the Great Lakes at Kingston, and both being the first official inductees to the Canadian Sailing Hall of Fame the same year.

 Laser #1 was on display at the New Age of Sail Exhibit at the Marine Museum of the Great Lakes at Kingston in 2014.
 It was on loan from Mystic Seaport Museum.